Supporting students with disabilities.

 Welcome to Accessibility Services (The Blundon Centre) at Memorial University's St. John's Campus

-Either way, our student learning accessibility advisors are to help you develop a plan that ensures you have a positive learning experience at Memorial.
+Our knowledgeable and caring professional staff are here to help you develop a plan that ensures you have a positive, equitable learning experience at Memorial.

 - Students can also contact us to request accessible parking, specific housing arrangements, and alternate format textbooks.

-- You can use Clockwork, our online accommodations system, to request accommodations for your courses each semester, schedule a test or midterm, or book your final exam.
+- Students use Clockwork, our online accommodations system, to request accommodations for your courses each semester, schedule a test or midterm, or book your final exam.
 This guide offers step-by-step instructions on how to access Clockwork through my.mun.ca.

 Serving faculty and staff